 I’ve learned that it’s one thing to organize and clean a closet, cabinet, or drawer but it’s an entirely different beast to maintain it.
 That’s where I tend to fall off the wagon.
 I go through spurts where I will clean and organize the house from top to bottom, but then it falls into disarray because I don’t keep up with it.

 Does that happen to you?
 I hope I’m not the only one.

 If you struggle with the maintenance or even just starting with an organized junk drawer, let me help you out.
 I have two AMAZING role models when it comes to drawer (and home) organization.

 First, let me describe my Grammy’s house.

 Grammy is the epitome of a housekeeper.
 There isn’t a paper clip in her house that is out of order.
 And if it is, it won’t be for long.

 Her home is organized top to bottom and she keeps it that way.

 I didn’t know her when she had small children running about, but I can’t imagine her home ever being disorderly.
 She is my inspiration when it comes to keeping my own home in order.
 If it isn’t Grammy-standard, it isn’t right.

 Her kitchen “junk drawer” can’t even be called such.
 It’s immaculate.

 My other role model of home organization is my own mom.
-She is a step down from Grammy’s housekeeping, but she keeps it realistic.
+She is a step down from Grammy’s housekeeping, but she keeps it real.

 Everything in the house has a home but it isn’t unusual to find some stray things here and there on their way back to their homes.